Research makes this car pure Gold

 for modification and a car used by the factory to test various unique parts.

-This Shelby was one of the first four cars completed and sent to the Engineering department in September of 1967.
+This Shelby was one of the first four cars completed and used as s how car.
+It was then sent to the Engineering department in 1967.

 That is a full two months before regular production started.

-Chuck got the GT500 from his father-in-law.
-His father-in-law was cleaning out the garage.
-Chuck had his choice of a rare, vintage Corvette or
+Shelly got the GT500 from her father, Ed.
+Ed was cleaning out the garage.
+Shelly had her choice of a rare, vintage Corvette or

-GT500 and I helped him uncover a little more.
+GT500 and I helped her uncover a little more.
 Remarkably, several "well known" Mustang restoration shops had seen the car.

-One person suggested the car was a clone.
+One person even suggested the car was a clone.
 One shop passed on a chance to buy

 the car a "bargain" price.